Website Detail Page

 the University of Salford

-This multimedia tutorial provides explanations and models of wave diffraction.
-It contains multiple images, animations, and interactive simulations designed to represent what happens when a wave encounters an obstacle.
+This tutorial provides explanations and models of wave diffraction.
+It contains multiple images and animations explaining what happens when a wave encounters an obstacle.
 The tutorial begins by explaining how the amount of diffraction depends on the wavelength and the size of the object being encountered.
 It progresses to discussions of various diffraction effects, Huygen's Principle, and concludes with diffraction through two slits (a simulation of Young's classic experiment).

 This item is part of a larger collection of multimedia tutorials on waves and acoustics, developed by the University of Salford, UK.
-The tutorials are accompanied by more than 60 high-speed videos and animations that represent fundamental properties of waves.
-Please note that this resource requires Shockwave, or at least version 6.0 of Flash.
+The tutorials are accompanied by more than 60 videos and animations that represent fundamental properties of waves.
 Editor's Note: This resource is appropriate for algebra-based or AP high school physics, and would also serve well as a refresher tutorial for K-8 teachers.
 It was developed specifically to help learners visualize how waves of varying wavelength will diffract in predictable ways, and how this behavior is related to practical applications, like radio/TV broadcasting and acoustics.

 AAAS Benchmark Alignments (2008 Version)4.
 The Physical Setting